 Only the teacher will be allowed in the dressing rooms, while the backstage area will be accessible only to the dancers.

-The Entrelacé International Dance Competition organizes master classes with jury members to provide young dancers with an enriching and different experience from the one offered by participating in the competition.
+The Entrelacé International Dance Competition organizes master classes with the members of the jury in order to offer young dancers an enriching experience, additional and different from that provided by participating in the competition.
+The master classes are open to all dancers, whether or not they are candidates of the Entrelacé International Dance Competition 2026, depending on their age and level.

 The competition is open to the public – tickets can be purchased on-site.